 Though PDS does not fund the production of archive data from active missions, we work closely with project teams to help them design well-engineered products that can be released quickly.

 While most of our products can be ordered automatically, PDS provides teams of scientists to help users select and understand the data.
 We also offer special processing for products tailored to the needs of individual users.

 PDS Project Management is assigned to the Solar System Exploration Data Services Office at the Goddard Space Flight Center.

-PDS is a federation of ten teams geographically distributed around the U.S. Six are science discipline nodes, focusing on Atmospheres, Geosciences, Imaging, Planetary Plasma Interactions, Rings and Small Bodies.
+PDS is a federation of ten teams geographically distributed around the U.S. Six are science discipline nodes, focusing on Atmospheres, Geosciences, Cartography and Imaging Sciences, Planetary Plasma Interactions, Ring-Moon Systems and Small Bodies.
 There are two support nodes: the Engineering Node and the Navigation and Ancillary Information Facility Node.
 Additionally, PDS includes two special functions supported by a Radio Science specialist and a User-Centered Design team.

 Several of the nodes have "sub-nodes" to help with a specific aspect of the node's discipline.
 Several of the nodes oversee one or more data nodes, established for a short period of time to deliver a specific data collection to the PDS.

 Each node is led by an expert in the subject discipline, and each has an advisory group made up of other practitioners of that discipline.
 Node selections are made every five years under a NASA Research Announcement.